xdaichain/reddit-scaling-demo/README.md

 ## Step 1.
 Configure and prepare admin and owner keys and addresses

-First, we need to dconfigure the root `.env` file.
+First, we need to configure the root `.env` file.
 Copy `example.env` to `.env` in the root directory:

 ```bash
 $ cp example.env .env